 Cutback bitumens are one of the most widely used grades of bitumen across the world.
 They are a type of bitumen that has been liquefied to meet the requirements of low-temperature applications, including tack coats and slurry seals.

-Cutback bitumens have more than 8 various grades, but among them, MC-30 bitumen is substantially popular.
-The application of cutback MC-30 is preferred because of its safety, normal speed of curing, and acceptable level of viscosity.
+Cutback bitumens have more than 8 various grades, but among them, MC 30 bitumen is substantially popular.
+The application of MC 30 cutback bitumen is preferred because of its safety, normal speed of curing, and acceptable level of viscosity.

-Continue reading to find out more about Bitumen MC-30.
+Continue reading to find out what MC 30 bitumen means.

 What is MC-30 Cutback Bitumen?

 Since ordinary bitumen is highly viscose, we liquefy it by heating, water, and solvents.
 In cutback bitumen, they are solvents that help bitumen stay less viscose at ambient temperature.
-Cutback bitumen has three types, rapid curing or RC, medium curing or MC, and slow curing or SC.
-We put MC-30 bitumen under the category of medium curing cutback bitumen because its average curing time on a surface is 48 hours.
+To understand what MC 30 bitumen means, we need to consider that cutback bitumen has three types, rapid curing or RC, medium curing or MC, and slow curing or SC.
+We put MC 30 bitumen under the category of medium curing cutback bitumen because its average curing time on a surface is 48 hours.

-MC-30 cutback is produced by adding intermediate volatility solvents (generally kerosene) to ordinary bitumen.
-The production of MC-30 bitumen requires high skills and expertise, which can only be found in refineries.
+MC30 bitumen is produced by adding intermediate volatility solvents (generally kerosene) to ordinary bitumen.
+The production of bitumen MC 30 requires high skills and expertise, which can only be found in refineries.
 This means, bitumen MC-30 cannot be simply produced by adding solvents to bitumen.
 There are quality standards and safety rules that need to be followed.